jilavsky/SAXS_IgorCode/README.md

 The current stable release version is January2018.
 For details on releases and current changes to master version, check Wiki https://github.com/jilavsky/SAXS_IgorCode/wiki - "Release notes".
 There is useful information in the Wiki, especially check "Known issues"...

+Current Beta version : February2018.
+This is important fix for users of 9ID WAXS instrument - it fixes changes introduced in data file format for 2018-01 cycle and later.

 Web based manuals pages
 http://saxs-igorcodedocs.readthedocs.io/